Our interns play an important part in wildlife care and education at our center!

 - Valid drivers license is preferred

 Wildlife Images has free housing available on-site.
 The guesthouse, located at the facility, is a historic home, built in the early 1900s set amongst fruit trees in a beautiful wooded area.
 The guesthouse has a kitchen and laundry facilities available for intern use.
 Interns are responsible for providing their own food and cleaning the facilities used.
-Lodging is co-ed with 3 shared rooms available.
+There are three shared bedrooms available for lodging.
+While the intern house is co-ed, the bedrooms are not.
 Bunk beds, mattresses, linens and towels are provided.
 There is one shared bathroom inside, and an outside shared bathroom complete with shower facilities.
 The kitchen in the house is used communally by all guests and is well furnished with utensils, pots, pans, etc.

 We are located in Southern Oregon, approximately 12 miles from the town of Grants Pass, with a population of about 35,000.
 So, depending on your perspective, it can be considered rural.
 Grants Pass has shopping, movie theaters and restaurants.
 There is no public transportation in our area, but accommodations may be made with staff for interns to get to the grocery store or run other essential errands if they do not have their own transportation.